gitworkflows/meshplay/docs/pages/installation/minikube.md

 - Upload the generated config file by navigating to _Settings > Environment > Out of Cluster Deployment_ in the Web UI and using the _"Upload kubeconfig"_ option.

-# Post-Installation Steps
+## Post-Installation Steps

-## Access Meshplay UI
+Optionally, you can verify the health of your Meshplay deployment, using <a href='/reference/meshplayctl/system/check'>meshplayctl system check</a>.

-To access Meshplay's UI, please refer to the [instruction](/tasks/accessing-meshplay-ui) for detailed guidance.
+You're ready to use Meshplay!
+Open your browser and navigate to the Meshplay UI.

-{% include suggested-reading.html language="en" %}
+{% include_cached installation/accessing-meshplay-ui.md %}

 {% include related-discussions.html tag="meshplay" %}